lopezezequiel/steganosaurus-py/README.md

 # steganosaurus-py
-SteganosaurusImageLSB allows you inject and extract files and messages in images Do not forget to visit my website http://lopezezequiel.com/
+SteganosaurusImageLSB allows you inject and extract files and messages in images.
+Do not forget to visit my website http://lopezezequiel.com/